glorymary96/Yield-Prediction-Model/README.md

 # U.S. Corn Yield Prediction

- **Note**: This is a ongoing project.
+ **Note**: This is an ongoing project.
 The progress will be updated here.

 ## 1. Project Summary & Objective
 This repository contains the code and analysis for a machine learning model designed to predict **U.S. corn yield** at the state and county level.
 The model utilizes comprehensive meteorological and soil features to forecast yields, with a focus on capturing the impact of growing conditions.